 They can also withstand reasonably high temperatures and easily flows through thin tubes.
 They do all this while still supplying the necessary lubricity to protect the rotating pump and sliding mechanical parts from wear and tear.
-Some power steering fluids need Dexron like Dexron power steering fluid, or other similar types of ATFs, while other car manufacturers are specific about using fluids that are specialized for the steering wheel but has slightly different properties.
+Some power steering fluids need Dexron like Dexron power steering fluid, or other similar types of ATFs, while other car manufacturers are specific about using blends that are specialized for the steering wheel but has slightly different properties.

 Both fluids, however, have similar seal materials that resist the breakdown of hydraulic fluids.
-It is always better to follow your manufacturer’s instructions about using the various fluids in your car.
+It is always better to follow your manufacturer’s instructions about using the various blends in your car.
 Sometimes if you can’t find a specific fluid, the auto parts store usually has a compatible power steering fluid substitute.

-Pressed for Time – Our Top ATF Picks
+Our Top ATF Picks

 & Our Top Power Steering Picks